Courtesy of Portland Japanese Garden, Photo by Jonathan Ley. japanesegarden.org

-We also reaffirm our own AATJ Language Education Policy, which upholds these same values and principles.
-Our policy, available here, reflects our steadfast dedication to language learning as a bridge between cultures and a fundamental component of a well-rounded education.
+We also reaffirm our commitment to the AATJ Language Education Policy, which upholds these same values and principles.
+This policy reflects our unwavering dedication to language learning as a bridge between cultures and an essential part of a well-rounded education.
+You can read the full policy here: https://www.aatj.org/aatj/aatj-language-policy/.

 In these challenging times, AATJ remains committed to advocating for world language education and supporting educators and students in their pursuit of linguistic and cultural proficiency.

-For reference, ACTFL’s full statement can be accessed here.
+For reference, ACTFL’s full statement can be accessed here: https://www.actfl.org/news/actfl-statement-supporting-us-department-of-education.

 AATJ Officers